 and lead me in the way everlasting.

-What does your budget say about you?
+What does your financial situation and budget say about you?
 That question is something only you and God can answer.
 But it’s also a question that you should be able to answer.
 When is the last time you looked over your budget–not to see if you were going to make ends meet, to see if you could afford an expensive purse, or to see how much you had left over, but to see how your spending habits lined up with your values?
 Remember that our family’s, our children, and loved ones are always watching us Christians.
 What we do speaks far louder than what we say.
 Let’s make sure that those two things line up. 🙂

 Have you categorized your spending habits?
 What does your money say is important to you?
 What does your money say is important to your husband?